 We provide training to a wide range of organisation’s in York and the surrounding area including corporate clients, schools, colleges, statutory bodies and fellow charities.
 Our training is delivered by qualified trainers who have lived experiences of mental health issues.
 In addition to our standard courses we and work with you to provide training that meets your specific needs.

-We deliver a range of projects to support young people aged 8 and 16 (aged 16-25 for counselling) who are experiencing difficulties with their emotional wellbeing and live within York and surrounding areas.
+We deliver a range of projects to support young people aged 8-25 who are experiencing difficulties with their emotional wellbeing and live within York and surrounding areas.
 Our young people’s counselling service provides a safe place for you to explore your feelings and the issues that are affecting your life.